 Digital interlocking Meitingen-Mertingen

-Track field concentrators (GFK: Gleisfeldkonzentrator) were built in the Meitingen and Mertingen stations, along with a data centre for the technology and operating site (TSO/BSO) in Donauwörth, to accommodate the new signalling technology.
-Additionally, the technology centre has been completely redeveloped in accordance with industrial standards and offers maximum availability and protection for the signalling technology.
-High-performance and highly available solutions were implemented for the data and power supply of the signals and switches to maximise the reliability.
+To accommodate the new signaling technology, track concentrators (GFK) were built in the Meitingen and Mertingen stations as well as a data center for the technical and operating site (TSO/BSO).
+The technical site was newly developed in accordance with industrial standards and offers maximum availability and protection for the signaling technology.
+In addition, high-performance and high-availability solutions were implemented for the data and power supply of the signals and points in order to maximize the reliability of the signalling technology.

-One of the most important development and realisation goals was the implementation of a protection concept against cyber attacks, supported by a Security Operation Centre (SOC) in Frankfurt, which monitors and analyses all communication on the Meitingen-Mertingen line 24/7.
+A key component of the project was the development and implementation of a protection concept against cyber attacks.
+For this purpose, a Security Operations Center (SOC) was set up in Frankfurt, which monitors and analyzes the entire communication on the Meitingen-Mertingen line in 24/7 mode.

-When the digital interlocking in Meitingen-Mertingen was commissioned, existing signalling systems and old signal boxes from DB InfraGO AG were replaced with technology from GTS (Ground Transportation Systems) - formerly Thales.
-This offers:
+When the DSTW in Meitingen-Mertingen was commissioned, the former signaling systems and two relay interlockings were replaced by Hitachi technology from GTS (Ground Transportation Systems).
+This ensures

 As part of the pre-series projects (VSP), the new digital interlocking - (DSTW) - with modular interchangeable components was tested and prepared for the subsequent series projects.